Honest Comparison

 Where RK Sterling is the better fit

-- You want firm-level household pricing with unlimited team members, and PII automatically redacted from documents before AI processing
+• You want a free platform with unlimited team members, and PII automatically redacted from documents before AI processing

 Frequently asked questions